WebucatorTraining/ssis-55321A/L10-deploying-StepByStep.md

 12. Map the variables that you created in Step 8 to the project parameters in the **Lab5** project.
     1. In the Configure – Lab7 dialog box, click <code class="nocopy">Parameters</code> in the Select a page area, and then select
      **Lab7** in the Scope drop-down list.
-    2. On the Parameters tab, click the ellipsis (`…`) at the end of the Department row as shown in Figure 18:
+    2. On the Parameters tab, click the ellipsis (<code class="nocopy">…</code>) at the end of the Department row as shown in Figure 18:
      ![Figure 18: Configure - Lab5](Images/ssis-configure-lab5.png "Figure 18: Configure - Lab5")
     3. In the Set Parameter Value dialog box, click the radio button for **Use environment variable**,